IzumiSy/chat-api-server/README.md

 $ bundle exec rspec
 ```
 All records on DB will be cleaned up if you run test, so you need to exec `rake db:seed_rooms` again before you start it up.

+## Known issues
+- chat-api-server currently does NOT work well on Heroku probably because of RocketIO.